Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Introduction

-Meanwhile, the PCPT also identified a controversial and seemingly contradictive phenomenon: taking finasteride may increase the risk of high-grade prostate cancer (i.e., tumor with Gleason score $\geq 7$).
-Specifically, of the 9017 men with available Gleason score, 280 of the 4350 in the finasteride group and 236 of the 4667 the placebo group were diagnosed with high-grade prostate cancer.
-Applying the Mantel-Haenszel test, the two-sided p-value under Fisher's sharp null is $6.79 \times 10^{-3}$, which is also statistically significant at the prespecified level 0.05.
-Therefore, taking finasteride was shown to increase the risk of high-prostate cancer.
+The PCPT also identified a controversial and seemingly contradictive phenomenon: taking finasteride may increase the risk of high-grade prostate cancer (i.e., tumor with Gleason score $\geq 7$).
+Specifically, of the 9037 men (out of the total 9060 men in the final analysis) with graded prostate cancer or without prostate cancer, 280 of the 4358 ($\approx 6.4\%$) in the finasteride group and 237 of the 4679 ($\approx 5.1\%$) in the placebo group were diagnosed with high-grade prostate cancer.
+Applying the Mantel-Haenszel test, the two-sided $p$-value under Fisher's sharp null of no effect is $6.79 \times 10^{-3}$, also statistically significant at the prespecified 0.05 significance level.

-Can finasteride prevents prostate cancer but meanwhile promotes high-grade prostate cancer?
-This seeming contradiction puzzled many scholars when the results were first published in \textit{New England Journal of Medicine} in 2003 (\citealp{thompson2003influence}).
-Several follow-up studies have pointed out that this puzzle may be due to the potential bias caused by misclassification of the prostate cancer status or severity (e.g., \citealp{lucia2007finasteride, redman2008finasteride, shepherd2008does}).
-So a natural question is: can we develop a model-free causal inference framework to help explain this puzzle from the perspective of outcome misclassification?
+Can finasteride prevent prostate cancer but also promote high-grade prostate cancer?
+This seeming contradiction puzzled many researchers when the results were first published in \textit{New England Journal of Medicine} in 2003 (\citealp{thompson2003influence}).
+Several follow-up studies have pointed out that this puzzling result could potentially be due to bias caused by misclassification of the prostate cancer status or severity (e.g., \citealp{lucia2007finasteride, redman2008finasteride, shepherd2008does}).
+Therefore, a natural question is: can we develop a model-free and finite-population sensitivity analysis approach to help explain this puzzle from the perspective of outcome misclassification?